Corstorphine Community Centre – A Historic Transition

 This new charity resulted from the conversion of the Corstorphine Public Hall Company to a SCIO (Scottish Charitable Incorporated Organisation) in early 2018.

 On 1st September 2018, Corstorphine Community Centre took on the staff and assets of Corstorphine Youth and Community Centre when the two organisations came together.
-This means the Hub at 191 St John’s Road, with the community activities space as well as the charity shop and the space currently occupied by Café Cubana, is now operating in the name of Corstorphine Community Centre.
+This means the Hub at 191 St John’s Road, with the community activities space as well as the charity shop and the space currently occupied by Café Cubana, began operating in the name of Corstorphine Community Centre.
 This was a planned amalgamation which will make it possible for the same organisation both to own and operate any new community centre which is built or becomes available.
 As many people are aware, Corstorphine Public Hall was owned by one organisation and run by another, which mostly worked well but was problematic when it came to applying for capital funding.

 As you may already know, the Corstorphine Community Centre application for funding from the Big Lottery (Community Assets Fund) was unsuccessful.
 This was due to external circumstances beyond our control and in no way reflects on the quality of the application, which we were reliably informed was high, or on the amount of work put in by members of the organisation in preparing the application.